langalex/alex.langs.berlin/_pages/about.md

 title: "About"
 ---

 I am a cofounder and CTO at [Cobot](https://www.cobot.me) since 2010.
 I manage a team of two backend and one frontend developers.
 I write code mostly in Ruby ([Rails](https://rubyonrails.org/)) and TypeScript ([Ember JS](https://emberjs.com/)).
 I am a big advocate of testing and agile developent.
-On that jourmey we are currently at [Shape Up](https://basecamp.com/shapeup).
+On that journey we are currently at [Shape Up](https://basecamp.com/shapeup).

 I once wrote a persistence libray for [CouchDB](https://couchdb.apache.org/) called [Couch Potato](https://github.com/langalex/couch_potato), which we still use.